About Us

 Over the past 25 years the original research findings have been applied in more than 250 diverse organisations around the world.
 Legitimate Leadership Partners and Associates work with clients globally both on-site and from their home locations in the United Kingdom, South Africa, Canada, Belgium and Finland.

-Josh grew up with one foot in Gauteng and the other in the Eastern Cape, which is where he now resides, but travels extensively for work.
-He lives in a small coastal village on the east coast outside of East London with his wife Sally and two children, Neve and Jack.
-The whole family enjoy an active outdoor life, spending lots of time in the bush on running and mountain biking trails.
+Josh grew up with one foot in Gauteng and the other in the Eastern Cape, which is where he now resides.
+He lives in a small coastal village on the east coast, outside East London, and enjoys an active outdoor life.